intrepidcs/neoobd2_sdk/docs/neoobd2_pro/readme/OBD2PRO_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 	![alt text](../images/17-Open_CCIF_Proj_Folder.PNG "Open the create CCIF Project Root Directory")

-6. **IMPORTANT:** Before proceeding further, save the Vehicle Spy Professional project (.vs3) by going to **File** on top menu and selecting **Save**.
+6. **IMPORTANT:** Before proceeding further, save the Vehicle Spy Enterprise project (.vs3) by going to **File** on top menu and selecting **Save**.
 The saved .vs3 project will be used later to program the completed application into the CC3220SF in neoOBD2 PRO.

 	![alt text](../images/26-Save_Vspy_Project.PNG "Open the create CCIF Project Root Directory")